Quantifying Perovskite Solar Cell Degradation via Machine Learning from Spatially Resolved Multimodal Luminescence Time Series: Methods

 \subsection{Device fabrication}

-This work investigates batches of perovskite solar cells with two distinct device Architectures.
-The first Architecture A, CsFAMA PSCs fabricated by a two-step hybrid (thermal evaporation / solution) process, constitutes the majority of devices in the dataset and was tested in two separate batches, which share the same layer sequence and composition but underwent aging characterization at different times.
-The second Architecture B, solution-processed FACs PSCs, is used as a second example to enhance the generalization capability of the employed methodology.
+This work investigates batches of perovskite solar cells with two distinct device architectures.
+The first architecture A, CsFAMA PSCs fabricated by a two-step hybrid (thermal evaporation / solution) process, constitutes the majority of devices in the dataset and was tested in three separate batches, which share the same layer sequence and composition but underwent aging characterization at different times.
+The second architecture B, solution-processed FACs PSCs, is used as a second example to enhance the generalization capability of the employed methodology.
 In both cases the inverted p-i-n structure is used.

-In the dataset bookkeeping, three batch IDs are used: Batch 0 and Batch 1 correspond to Architecture A measured in two independent campaigns, whereas Batch 2 corresponds to Architecture B. In the following, we report the fabrication protocols for Architectures A and B.
+In the dataset bookkeeping, four experimental batch IDs are used to denote independent fabrication and aging/imaging campaigns.
+Batch 0, Batch 1, and Batch 3 correspond to Architecture A devices measured in three separate campaigns, whereas Batch 2 corresponds to Architecture B devices.
+These experimental batch IDs are metadata labels and should not be confused with neural-network mini-batches used during stochastic optimization.
+In the following, we report the fabrication protocols for Architectures A and B.